 Here’s a small story about such little “only human” laziness.

 A short while after Eric finished his first ten-days meditation course with Ajan, he was sitting eating breakfast with his son at his kitchen.
 It was a cold morning in April, and you could see the spring had arrived because the laneway leading to the house was becoming something squelchy into which you could sink your rain boots.
 They could see the road from where they sat eating breakfast.

 Eric’s son was very young at that time, the kind of age where you sit on a high chair and every bite of food you eat is an energetic battle.
 The noise of a car coming in the driveway made him almost burst in excitement.

 Eric looked out the window and was less excited.
 “Hey, he’s messing up the whole yard!”

 In his yard, and now starting to drive also on the grass, was a pick-up truck making big ugly tracks in the grassy part of the lawn.
-Eric knew what it was; a delivery of some pipes that he had ordered.
+Eric knew what it was; a delivery of some building material that he had ordered.
 Seeing how the big truck was making tracks in his garden gave him the kind of unhappy feeling that made him want to go and do something to solve it right away, without delay.

 Eric had made himself the habit of never leaving his son alone in the house without supervision, but for now, just for this once, he got up, and started to say to his son as he strapped him into his high-chair “Okay, so you stay here, all right?
 Papa is just going to see the man in the truck.
 I will be back really soon.”